-This 5 ingredient Instant Pot Pulled Beef has got to be one of the easiest ever recipes.
-Delicious juicy chuck roast is gently cooked in a rich BBQ sauce until it's melt-in-the-mouth tender meat.
-No electric pressure cooker?
-No problem.
-Simple instructions for oven cooking and slow cooking are also included.
+This 5-ingredient Instant Pot Shredded Beef has got to be one of the easiest recipes ever.
+Delicious, juicy chuck roast is gently cooked in a rich BBQ sauce until it becomes melt-in-the-mouth tender meat.
+Perfect for weeknight dinners or weekend entertaining.

 - Only 5 minutes is needed to prepare this dish!
 Then you put it in the Instant Pot and leave the pressure cooker to finish the job in a fraction of the time.